SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 icon: file-added
 ---

-# Writing Extensions
+# UI Extensions

-Plugins extend the functionality of SillyTavern by hooking into its events and API.
+UI extensions expand the functionality of SillyTavern by hooking into its events and API.
 You can easily create your own extensions.

 Want to contribute your extensions to the [official repository](https://github.com/SillyTavern/SillyTavern-Content)?
 Contact us!